 The first mortgage would be at 80 percent of the sales price and the second loan at 10 percent.
 The remaining 10% is the buyer’s down payment.
 Lenders also commonly refer to such an arrangement as an “80-10-10.”

 Another option is a piggyback arrangement with just a 5 percent down payment.
-This option has become very popular in 2023 for buyers looking to retain as much liquid savings as possible.
+This option has become very popular with Dallas buyers looking to retain as much liquid savings as possible.
 This program results in an 80-15-5 with the first lien at 80 percent of the sales price, the second at 15 percent and a down payment of just 5%.

-No monthly PMI, fix rate or ARM with no early pre-payment penalty.
+No monthly PMI, fixed rate, or ARM with no early pre-payment penalty.
 Interest rates on the second mortgage in this scenario will typically be a bit higher compared to the 10 percent option.

 Both the 90% and 95% Jumbo mortgage programs have the option of a combo piggyback loan or a single loan option.
 What loan structure makes the most sense will be determined by many factors like loan amount, down payment, credit, etc.